-Just the experience of spinning around and around again and again on the same track is totally worth the coupons and the wait.
-It’s almost as if you are a hamster, running around in circles on your hamster wheel.
+Just the experience of spinning around and around again and again on the same track is worth the coupons and the wait.
+It's almost as if you are a hamster running around in circles on a hamster wheel.

-This orbiting ride keeps you close to the ground (for those scared of heights) and has a pretty reasonable duration at that.
+This orbiting ride keeps you close to the ground (for those scared of heights) and has a pretty reasonable duration.